-ZPG seek to apply the spirit as well as the letter of the law with regards to UK tax legislation, believing that we should pay our fair share of tax on the profits arising from our success, and we do not plan to deviate from this embedded culture going forward.
+ZPG Limited (“ZPG”) which, through its subsidiaries, owns and operates leading household brands such as Zoopla, uSwitch and Confused.com, seeks to apply the spirit as well as the letter of the law with regards to UK and global tax legislation, believing that we should pay our fair share of tax on the profits arising from our success, and we do not plan to deviate from this embedded culture going forward.

-Historically, we have always taken a conservative approach to tax planning and strategy.
-We intend to pursue the continuance of such an approach going forward.
+We take a conservative approach to tax planning and strategy.
 As such, no effective tax rate target is set by the Board and we have no motive or intention to enter into tax mitigation arrangements that could be considered as abusive in the current business climate.

 Historically we have grown the business through acquisition, and if this trend continues, we will seek ‘acquisition-based’ tax advice as appropriate.
-Outside of these acquisition-based tax advisory pieces, we have no structured tax planning that could be considered abusive.
+Whilst we ensure that new acquisitions are integrated into the group in a tax efficient manner, we have no structured tax planning that could be considered abusive.